Urban design: History

 Although contemporary professional use of the term 'urban design' dates from the mid-20th century, urban design as such has been practiced throughout history.
 Ancient examples of carefully planned and designed cities exist in Asia, Africa, Europe, and the Americas, and are particularly well known within Classical Chinese, Roman, and Greek cultures.
 Specifically, Hippodamus of Miletus was a famous ancient Greek architect and urban planner, and all around academic that is often considered to be a "father of European urban planning", and the namesake of the "Hippodamian plan", also known as the grid plan of a city layout.

 European Medieval cities are often, and often erroneously, regarded as exemplars of undesigned or 'organic' city development.
 There are many examples of considered urban design in the Middle Ages.
 In England, many of the towns listed in the 9th-century Burghal Hidage were designed on a grid, examples including Southampton, Wareham, Dorset and Wallingford, Oxfordshire, having been rapidly created to provide a defensive network against Danish invaders.
 12th century western Europe brought renewed focus on urbanisation as a means of stimulating economic growth and generating revenue.
 The burgage system dating from that time and its associated burgage plots brought a form of self-organising design to medieval towns.
-Rectangular grids were used in the bastides of 13th and 14th century Gascony, and the new towns of England created in the same period.

 Throughout history, the design of streets and deliberate configuration of public spaces with buildings have reflected contemporaneous social norms or philosophical and religious beliefs.
 Yet the link between designed urban space and the human mind appears to be bidirectional.
 Indeed, the reverse impact of urban structure upon human behaviour and upon thought is evidenced by both observational study and historical records.
 There are clear indications of impact through Renaissance urban design on the thought of Johannes Kepler and Galileo Galilei.
 Already René Descartes in his Discourse on the Method had attested to the impact Renaissance planned new towns had upon his own thought, and much evidence exists that the Renaissance streetscape was also the perceptual stimulus that had led to the development of coordinate geometry.